Banana Pi resources

 - DNS resolution: ping -c 2 example.com to confirm DNS is working.

-- Root partition expansion: df -h should show full capacity of your microSD card, not just the 2–4 GB of the compressed image.
+- Root partition expansion: df -h should show the full capacity of the microSD card, not just the 2-4 GB of the compressed image.

-- No critical errors in the journal: journalctl -b -p err to list boot-time errors.
-A few informational warnings are normal; critical or emergency messages require attention.
+- No critical errors in the journal: journalctl -b -p err lists boot-time errors.
+A few informational warnings are normal; critical or emergency messages need attention.

-- System time synchronisation: timedatectl status to verify NTP or systemd-timesyncd is active and the clock is set correctly.
+- System time synchronisation: timedatectl status checks that NTP or systemd-timesyncd is active and the clock is set correctly.

-- Update and reboot under supervision: Run sudo apt update && sudo apt upgrade (Debian-based images), then sudo reboot.
-Watch the serial console or HDMI output to confirm a clean boot cycle.
+- Update and reboot under supervision: Run sudo apt update && sudo apt upgrade on Debian-based images, then sudo reboot.
+Watch the serial console or HDMI output to confirm the boot cycle stays clean.

 Troubleshooting common problems